nokia/SReXperts/docs/index.md

 | password | `refer to the paper provided or the slide presented` |

 /// tip
-If you're familiar with SSH and wish to setup passwordless access, you can use `ssh-keygen -h` to generate a public/private key pair and then `ssh-copy-id` to copy it towards your group's hackathon instance.
+If you're familiar with SSH and wish to setup passwordless access, you can use `ssh-keygen -h` to generate a public/private key pair and then `ssh-copy-id` to copy it towards your group's event instance.
 ///

 ### WiFi

 WiFi is important here.
-Without it your hackathon experience is going to be rather dull.
+Without it your event experience is going to be rather dull.
 To connect to the hackthon event's WiFi, refer to the paper provided or the slide presented.

 ### Topology

-When accessing your hackathon VM instance you'll find that the [SReXperts GitHub repository](https://github.com/nokia/srexperts) contains all of the documentation, examples, solutions and loads of other great stuff, has already been cloned for you.
+When accessing your event VM instance you'll find that the [SReXperts GitHub repository](https://github.com/nokia/srexperts) contains all of the documentation, examples, solutions and loads of other great stuff, has already been cloned for you.

-In this hackathon, every group has their own complete service-provider network at their disposal.
+In this event, every group has their own complete service-provider network at their disposal.
 Your network comprises an IP backbone with Provider (P) and Provider Edge (PE) routers, a broadband dial-in network, a peering edge network, an internet exchange point, multiple data-centers and a number of client and subscriber devices.
 This network is already deployed and provisioned and is ready to go!

 *Don't worry: This is your personal group network, you cannot impact any other groups.*